jrnl-org/jrnl/CONTRIBUTING.md

 ### Submitting pull requests

-When you're ready, feel free to submit a pull request.
+When you're ready, feel free to submit a pull request (PR).
 The jrnl maintainers generally review the pull requests every two weeks, but the continuous integration pipeline will run on automated tests on it within a matter of minutes and will report back any issues it has found with your code across a variety of environments.

 The pull request template contains a checklist full of housekeeping items.
 Please fill them out as necessary when you submit.

+If a pull request contains failing tests, it probably will not be reviewed, and it definitely will not be approved.
+However, if you need help resolving a failing test, please mention that in your PR.

 ### A note for new programmers and programmers new to python